Willie Calhoun Player Props: Yankees vs. Guardians

 - Calhoun hit .135 with three doubles, a home run and nine walks.

-- Calhoun got a hit in six games last year (out of 22 games played, 27.3%), including one multi-hit game.
+- Calhoun had a hit in six games last season (out of 22 games played, 27.3%), including one multi-hit game.

-- Logging a trip to the plate in 22 games last season, he hit only one home run.
+- He homered once out of 22 games a year ago, going deep in 1.6% of his plate appearances.

-- Calhoun drove in a run in three of 22 games last season (13.6%), but did not have a multi-RBI game.
+- Calhoun picked up an RBI in three of 22 games last year.

-- In five of 22 games last season (22.7%), he scored a run, including two games with multiple runs.
+- In five of 22 games last season (22.7%), he crossed home plate safely, including two games with multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.